zmp/robocar110_ros/rc110_simulation/rc110_gazebo/README.md

 This package contains components for simulation of RC 1/10 in Gazebo with drive control functionality and sensors output using open-source Gazebo ROS plugins.

-* Conversion of RC 1/10 AckermannDrive message to Twist message that is supported by the Gazebo Model plugin.
-* Publishing information similar to **rc110_drive_control**.

 ## UI
 ![](docs/gazebo.gif)